rust-lang/lang-team/src/meetings/design.md

 ## Can I attend?

 Yes!
 Design meetings are open to the public.
-You'll find the details on our [calendar](../calendar.md).
+You'll find the details on our [calendar](../calendar.md) and a list of the upcoming meetings in the [design meeting schedule][ghp].

 ## How does a design meeting work?